Crusades: Towards a new Levantine crusade

 The medievalist Andrew Jotischky sees Innocent's crusade policy as "pragmatic reactions to problems".
 One challenge was Catharism, a dualist religious movement in southern France.
 He launched the Albigensian Crusade against them in 1208, denouncing the Cathars as "more evil" than Muslims.

-Popular zeal for crusading persisted, though recent failures drew criticism of noble-led campaignsexpeditions.
+Popular zeal for crusading persisted, though recent failures drew criticism of noble-led campaigns and expeditions.
 Petition processions for Iberian Christians resisting the Muslim revivalist Almohads and preaching against the Cathars stirred fervour in central France and the Rhineland in the early 1210s.
 In 1212 this produced popular movements later called the "Children's Crusade".
 Sources conflict and mix myth with moral tales, but agree the participants were children and youths seeking to retake Jerusalem, but none reached the Holy Land.